tehjul/voting-system-tests/readme.md

 ganache
 ```

-2. Compile the smart contract
+2. Compile and deploy the smart contract
 ```
 truffle migrate
 ```